 Today, everyone who loves trivia can just go online and participate in trivia quizzes, or they can watch Jeopardy.
-Back in the 1980s they played Trivial Pursuit, a board game which sold an estimated 20 million units in 1984 alone.
+Back in the 1980s they played Trivial Pursuit, and as one of the best board games of the 1980s it sold an estimated 20 million units in 1984 alone.
 Since the decade heralded the emergence of the nerds, the game appealed to a lot of people, including parents.

 These were the obnoxiously loud portable radios and tape players teenagers brought with them on the streets for background listening or impromptu dancing.
 Boomboxes were instrumental to the rise of rap music.